-Fusible link louvers are used in fire doors where flames and intense heat passage must be controlled.
-The link release temperature recommended is 135°F (57°C).
-These louvers must be labeled and may not exceed 24" x 24".
+Fusible Link louvers are used in fire doors where flames and intense heat passage must be controlled.
+These louvers must be labeled.
 Fusible link louvers are allowed only at the bottom of fire doors.
 Since closing is heat activated, these louvers are not to be used on smoke control doors.